smart-data-models/dataModel.Agrifood/AgriProductType/doc/spec_ES.md

         model: http://schema.org/URL
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     hasAgriProductTypeChildren:
-      description: 'Reference to child product types i.e. immediately below this entity in the hierarchy'
+      description: Reference to child product types i.e. immediately below this entity in the hierarchy
       items:
-        - anyOf: &agriproducttype_-_properties_-_id_-_anyof
+        anyOf:
-            - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
             type: string
+            x-ngsi:
+              type: Property
-            - description: 'Property.
-Identifier format of any NGSI entity'
+          - description: Identifier format of any NGSI entity
             format: uri
             type: string
+            x-ngsi:
+              type: Property
-          description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Relationship
     hasAgriProductTypeParent:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Reference to the parent product type i.e. immediately above the entity in the hierarchy.'
           x-ngsi:
+            type: Property
+      description: Reference to the parent product type i.e. immediately above the entity in the hierarchy
+      x-ngsi:
         type: Relationship
     id:
-      anyOf: *agriproducttype_-_properties_-_id_-_anyof
+      anyOf:
-      description: 'Unique identifier of the entity'
+        - description: Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
           x-ngsi:
             type: Property
+        - description: Identifier format of any NGSI entity
+          format: uri
+          type: string
+          x-ngsi:
+            type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *agriproducttype_-_properties_-_id_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     relatedSource:
-      description: 'List of IDs the current entity may have in external applications'
+      description: List of IDs the current entity may have in external applications
       items:
-        - type: object
-          values:
+        properties:
           application:
-              anyOf: *agriproducttype_-_properties_-_id_-_anyof
+            anyOf:
+              - description: Identifier format of any NGSI entity
+                maxLength: 256
+                minLength: 1
+                pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+                type: string
+                x-ngsi:
+                  type: Property
+              - description: Identifier format of any NGSI entity
+                format: uri
+                type: string
+                x-ngsi:
+                  type: Property
-              description: 'Property.
-Unique identifier of the entity'
+            description: Unique identifier of the entity
+            x-ngsi:
+              type: Property
           applicationEntityId:
+            description: Identifier in the external application
             type: string
+            x-ngsi:
+              type: Property
+        type: object
       type: array
       x-ngsi:
         type: Property
     root:
-      description: 'A logical indicator that this product is the root of an AgriProductType hierarchy.
-Logical true indicates it is the root.'
+      description: A logical indicator that this product is the root of an AgriProductType hierarchy.
+Logical true indicates it is the root
       type: boolean
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri